Moustafa2719/jQuery-nav-plugin/README.md

 # jQuery-nav-plugin
-a jQuery plugin can be used to create a flexible one page scroll
+a jQuery plugin can be used to create a flexible one page scroll with parallex effect

 # Install
 git clone https://github.com/EgAlexDeveloper/jQuery-nav-plugin.git